-If we find that you are unfit to practise and you are withdrawn from your programme, we will consider whether there is any other programme of study that you may be able to transfer or apply to.
+If we find that you are unfit to practise, we will consider whether there is any other programme of study that you may be able to transfer or apply to.
 You will not be eligible to transfer or apply to a programme of study that has a fitness to practise requirement within five academic years of the decision to find you unfit to practise.
 If you apply to a new programme of study, the University's admission policy and criteria that are in force at the time of the application will apply.
+For information about what details we are allowed to share about you in any reference request, please see our 'Reference Policy' <to be confirmed>.